johnaparker/miepy/README.md

 License
 --------------
-MiePy is licensed under the terms of the MIT license.
+MiePy is licensed under the terms of the GPLv3 license.